Top 10 Dogs That Look Like Bears

 Considered one of the oldest dog breeds in the world, the Akita is said to have originated in Japan over 3000 years ago.

 It was used to guard royalty and as a working dog in the mountains.
-Today, dog has become popular and incorporated into the family as a pet.
+Today, dogs have become popular and incorporated into families as pets.

 Their coat, usually thick and durable, comes in different colors, including black, fawn, and red.
-Their coat also gives them extra insulation and needs to be well maintained.
+Their coat also gives them extra insulation, and they need to be well maintained.
 As puppies, they look so cute and identical to a teddy bear.

 This dog breed has a height of 24 to 28 inches, usually weighs from 70 to 130 pounds, and has a life expectancy of 10-13 years.

 They are quiet, brave, and loyal.
-Their quiet nature is why they are often called “silent hunters.”
+Their calm nature is why they are often called “silent hunters.”
 Their loyal attributes make them reserved with strangers.

-They can bark and go into protection mode when faced with a stranger, although they have unwavering respect for their loved ones.
+They can bark and enter protection mode when faced with a stranger, although they have unwavering respect for their loved ones.

 5. Eurasier Dog